kershner/screenBloom/readme.md

 * **Hardware**.
 ScreenBloom will run on pretty much anything but you're going to have the best results on a relatively modern quad-core system.
 There's a pretty wide difference in performance between my beefy desktop gaming PC and my 2014 Macbook Pro, for instance.

 * **Network**.
 You'll get the best results on a PC with a stable, wired connection.
-Routers configurations and firewalls can also play a role, but I don't have a lot of data about that to say definitively.
+Router configurations and firewalls can also play a role, but I don't have much data about that to say definitively.

 * **Number of displays**.
 The more connected displays, the more pixel data ScreenBloom has to parse, adding to the overall processing time.
 Often this slight increase (milliseconds) isn't a huge deal, but to get the absolute best performance from ScreenBloom you will want to consider disabling displays that aren't currently in use.
 Windows 10 makes this a very simple process (right click desktop -> Display Settings).
 I've found a great program that allows you to set profiles, very handy: **<a href="https://sourceforge.net/projects/monitorswitcher/">Monitor Profile Switcher</a>**.